-- System is able to electronically gather job content information from employees in specific titles and aggregate such responses. - System allows customization of factors and any weight assigned to such factors. - System can generate a score for each factor. - System allows revision of employees' job content responses, based on information contained in official job duties for such employees. - System can determine the appropriate salary grade for employees in a title, based on job content responses. - System ensures that derived salary grade for employees in a title is internally consistent with those of similar job content scores, and is bias free. - System's functionality and how it determines salary grade can be explained and interpreted by users.
+- System allows customization of factors and any weight assigned to such factors. - System can determine the appropriate salary grade for employees in a title, based on job content. - System ensures that derived salary grade for employees in a title is internally consistent with those of similar job content scores and is bias free. - System's functionality and how it determines salary grade can be explained and interpreted by users.